WhakEi/Riyadh-Transport-iOS/README.md

 - ✅ **Interactive Map**: View stations and routes with Apple Maps
 - ✅ **GPS Location**: Use your current location as starting point
 - ✅ **Multilingual**: Supports English and Arabic (العربية)
-- ⚫️ **Favorites**: Save favorite stations and locations
+- ✅ **Favorites**: Save favorite stations and locations
 - ✅ **Search History**: Quickly access recently searched locations
 - ✅ **Dark Mode**: Automatic dark mode support
 - ✅ **Native iOS UI**: Built with SwiftUI for a native iOS experience

 ## Requirements

-- iOS 15.0 or later
+- iOS 15.0 or later (*Note:* iOS 15 does not support latest visual capabilites, UI may vary from screenshots)
 - Xcode 14.0 or later
 - Swift 5.7 or later
 - Active internet connection for API calls and map tiles